Value-added tax (VAT)

 Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
 Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong.

-For conveyance on sale of immovable property in Hong Kong, the stamp duty payable depends on the type of property transferred (i.e. residential property vs non-residential property) and the property consideration.
-Effective from 5 November 2016, stamp duty on transfer of properties is charged as follows:
+For conveyance on sale of immovable property in Hong Kong, the stamp duty payable depends on the type of property transferred (i.e. residential property vs. non-residential property) and the property consideration.
+Currently, stamp duty on transfer of properties is charged as follows:

 The stamp duty payable is computed by applying the relevant rate to the consideration or market value of the property (whichever is higher).
 When Scale 1 or Scale 2 rates are applicable, marginal relief is available for transfer where the consideration is marginally above the lower bound of each rate band.